 Another, more neglected set of questions concerns how humans might harm AI systems.
-Most experts now agree that sentient beings - that is, beings who can consciously experience positive and negative states like pleasure and pain - have moral standing - that is, they merit moral consideration for their own sakes.
-To be clear, many experts still disagree about whether sentience is necessary for moral standing; some hold that, say, consciousness without sentience or agency without consciousness is sufficient (Chalmers, 2022; Delon, n.d.; Ladak, 2023).
-But they still agree that sentience is sufficient for moral standing.
-We thus need to ask whether and when AI systems might have morally significant features such as sentience, consciousness, and agency, and what might follow for our moral responsibilities to them.
+This turns on when and whether AI systems could have moral standing - that is, merit moral consideration for their own sakes.
+There is some disagreement about what features are necessary and/or sufficient for an entity to have moral standing.
+Many experts believe that conscious experiences or motivations are necessary for moral standing, and others believe that nonconscious experiences or motivations are sufficient (Kagan, 2019; Delon, n.d.; Delon et al., 2020; Ladak, 2023).
+We thus need to ask when and whether AI systems might have a variety of potentially morally significant features such as consciousness, sentience, and agency, and we also need to ask what might follow for our moral responsibilities to them.

 This paper makes a simple case for extending moral consideration to some AI systems by 2030.
-It involves a normative premise and a descriptive premise.
-The normative premise is that humans morally ought to extend moral consideration to beings that have a non-negligible chance, given the evidence, of being sentient or otherwise morally significant.
-The descriptive premise is that some AI systems do in fact have a non-negligible chance, given the evidence, of being sentient or otherwise morally significant by 2030.
-The upshot is that humans have a moral duty to extend moral consideration to some AI systems by 2030.
-And if we have a moral duty to do that, then we plausibly also have a moral duty to start preparing to discharge that duty now, so that we can be ready to treat AI systems with respect and compassion when the time comes.
+Our argument involves a normative premise and a descriptive premise.
+The normative premise is that humans have a duty to extend moral consideration to beings that have a non-negligible chance, given the evidence, of being conscious.
+The descriptive premise is that some AI systems do in fact have a non-negligible chance, given the evidence, of being conscious by 2030.
+The upshot is that humans have a duty to extend moral consideration to some AI systems by 2030.
+And if we have a duty to do that, then we plausibly also have a duty to start preparing to discharge that duty now, so that we can be ready to treat potentially morally significant AI systems with respect and compassion when the time comes.4